 City Built Brewing Company is a three-minute walk north of the hotel, offers a Puerto Rican-inspired menu, and has a private meeting room that accommodates 36 people seated or up to 50 people standing.

-Zoko 822 is one of several great restaurants at the North end of downtown Grand Rapids.
+Linear Restaurant is one of several great dining spots at the north end of downtown Grand Rapids

 Bar food, tapas, bakeries